Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/QA.md

 What are your risk areas?
 Identify and describe them.

+The main goal was to normalize the data to become more structured and less redundant, and a lot of this was done during QA and data cleaning.
+However, two tables still have duplicate values, the reason for this are described below or in Challenges and Future Goals in README.

 -- THE FOLLOWING RISK AREAS ARE LISTED UNDER FUTURE GOALS IN README.
 -- Product_information still has a lot of duplicate rows for product_sku to be a primary key, -- it still requires a lot of work to filter through all the productnames and productcategory values.